Common name: Stinking Roger

 Description: Strongly aromatic annual herb 1–2 m high; stems mostly unbranched, glabrous.

-Leaves mostly opposite, pinnate, to 10 cm long; leaflets 3–9, narrow-elliptic to lanceolate, acute, 2–8 cm long, 2–9 mm wide, occasionally wider, finely toothed, glabrous, gland-dotted.
+Leaves mostly opposite, pinnate, to 10 cm long; leaflets 3–9, narrow-elliptic to lanceolate, acute, 2–8 cm long, 2–9 mm wide, occasionally wider, finely toothed, reduced to hair-like structures or small leaflets with fimbriate margins towards the base of the compound leaf rachis, glabrous, gland-dotted.

 Heads borne in dense terminal panicles; heads 2–5 mm diam.; involucral bracts 3 or 4, almost completely fused into a tube to c.
 10 mm long, smooth, glabrous, yellow-green, marked with interrupted streaks.
 Ray florets 2–4; ligules obovate, 1–3 mm long, yellow.
 Disc florets 4 or 5, greenish.